aniketDash7/datascience/README.md

 ### Some of my work and implementations
 Here, I document concepts I find interesting and how I use them to build things.
-( And everthing cool about generative AI )
+( And everthing cool about genAI and NLP)

 #### Toxic Comment Classification Interface
-January 2024
+(January 2024)

 Go through the whole project [here](https://aniketdash7.github.io/toxic_comment_classifier/) The data consisted of comments and sparse representation of various features visible in the comments.
 Comments are sparsely described through features like 'toxic', 'severe-toxic', 'obscene', 'threat', 'insult', 'identity-hate'.
 If a comment is, say, obscene then the feature gets a '1' and all the remaining features get zeroes.
+The comment text data requires a conversion to numerical format which a model understands.
+I built a vocabulary of upto 200,000 words from the text data and ensured all sequences are of fixed length ( 1800 in this case ) for consistent input to the model.
+- Then I prepared the text data for training by converting it into a **TensorFlow** dataset, cached it for faster access, shuffled it for randomness, batched it for efficiency and prefetched for improving performance during training.
+- The **model** consisted of an embedding layer followed by a **bidirectional LSTM layer** and several dense layers.
+The output layer uses sigmoid activation function to predict the probability of each class in multi-label classification problem.
+  **Fun fact** - An embedding layer is a fundamental component in natural language processing (NLP) tasks within neural network architectures.
+Its primary purpose is to convert categorical data, such as words or    characters, into dense vectors of fixed size, called embeddings.

 #### Enhancing Business Efficiency and Customer Experience for Ali's Shawarma Truck through data analysis.
-October 2023 - February 2024
+(October 2023 - February 2024)

 Go through the whole project [here](https://aniketdash7.github.io/business_data_management/)
 - Sales data was collected primarily for 56 days starting from October 10th 2023 - December 5th 2023 from a local shawarma food truck.
 Data was cleaned and preprocessed for analysis using **pandas**.
   Popular choice or item from the menu was determined after examining the revenue, profit generation and the units sold.